georgetour/Mastering-SASS/README.md

 <br>Simple steps on how SASS  works so you can understand and master it.

 -TO DO
-Soon will add how to install it.
+Soon will add how to install itand finish the project